 Gas Appliance Installation – Meet Regulations & Do It Right

-Energy Safe Victoria have released this informative video that explains some of the Australian requirements in a clear easy to visualise manner that we highly recommend any chef & restaurant owner should watch.
-It’s not winning awards but it will give you some important knowledge that will likely be used once you are aware of it.
+Energy Safe Victoria have released this informative video linked below that explains some of the Australian requirements in a clear easy to visualise manner that we highly recommend any chef or restaurant owner should watch.
+It’s not winning a Logie but it will give you some important knowledge that will likely be used once you are aware of it.

 Click here to visit the ESV website for more information on commercial gas equipment installation

-- All gas appliances must have a bumper on the rear to prevent the appliance from crushing hoses or damaging connections. the bumper must extend beyond the farthest extending connection point.
+- All gas appliances must have a bumper on the rear to prevent the appliance from crushing hoses or damaging connections.
+The bumper must extend beyond the farthest connection point of the cooking appliance.

-- Gas hoses must be wall mounted & have a minimum floor clearance of 50mm in the hose loop to prevent being rolled on by the appliance.
+- Gas hoses must be wall mounted & have a minimum floor clearance of 50mm in the hose loop to prevent the hose being rolled-on by the appliance when performing general maintainance and cleaning.

-- For appliances +20kg a restraint must be fitted that is shorter than the connected gas pipe.
+- For appliances over 20kg, a secure restraint must be fitted that is shorter than the connected gas pipe to prevent the accidental disconnection or breakage of live gas lines.